-Cebu was the first province I’ve visited outside of Luzon and that trip made a lot of wonderful memories — fun with my closest friends and discovering and seeing one of the beautiful places in the Philippines.
+Cebu was the first province I’ve visited outside of Luzon and that trip made a lot of wonderful memories — fun with my closest friends and discovering and seeing one of the most beautiful places in the Philippines.
 It is probably one of the places I’ll never forget.
 That was the time when canyoneering and whale shark watching were still not in trend.
 Mostly, we were on the beaches with white sand and clear waters.
-Where we lie down on the sand, covered by swaying trees and appreciating the blue turquoise waters in front of us.
+Where we lie down on the sand, covered by swaying trees, and appreciating the blue turquoise waters in front of us.
 After 7 years, I’m back and this time, an adventure-packed trip.
 The main reason for being there was because of our friends’ wedding and as a side trip, we visited Oslob, Badian, and Alegria.

 Canyoneering has been one of the top activities to do in the province and it should be on everyone’s bucket list.
 The beautiful nature and the high adrenaline activity that anyone could experience will surely make you love the Philippines more.

 We took the road less traveled since we came from Dalaguete.
 We visited Oslob the day before so we went straight to Alegria and Badian by van.
-Instead of the common way of going down south to Oslob then to Badian, we crossed the mountains of Cebu.
+Instead of the common way of going down south to Oslob and then to Badian, we crossed the mountains of Cebu.
 Crossing the town of Mantolongon, Cebu’s Little Baguio, then down to the town of Alegria.

 CANYONEERING COURSE IN ALEGRIA

 We were recommended by our friend’s mom to Alegria Canyoneering.
 According to sources, there’s a dispute between the municipalities of Alegria and Badian with regards to the canyoneering and Kawasan Falls.
 Instead of ending up to Kawasan Falls at the end of the tour, we were escorted back to the Preparation Area in Alegria.